 It is the responsibility of St Raphael’s School to ensure the safety and well being of children in our care.
 The Policy has been developed to ensure that all students and staff attending the school are protected from damage caused by the harmful ultraviolet rays of the sun.
-This policy is to be implemented during term 1 and term 4.
+This policy is to be implemented throughout the whole school year.

 - to increase student and community awareness of skin cancer risks and of practical means of protection.

-- to develop strategies which encourage responsible decision-making about skin protection.
+- to develop strategies that encourage responsible decision-making about skin protection.

-- to work towards a school environment which provides shade for students and teachers.
+- to work towards a school environment that provides shade for students and teachers.

 - to ensure that student and teachers will wear suitable clothing and hats for outdoor activities.